 - How long have you had pain?

-- Does anyone in your family have back problems or arthritis?
+- Does anyone in your family have a history of back pain, joint pain, or arthritis?

 Treatment of Ankylosing Spondylitis